clodbe0/MDEF22/docs/temr2/proto.md

-*Self evaluation*
+*Self evaluation and reflection*
 This whole week was very important for the development of a project that's part of a bigger picture, of something that we're trying to bring out of IaaC's walls and show it outdoor in specific context.
 Having the opportunity to actually prototype something gave us the opportunity to face pros and limits of materials and techniques that we might used.
+We managed to get comfortable with many tools in the FabLab that before we didn't know how to deal with.
 This specific output is not going to evolve but it widened many ideas related to it.
 It was really challenging but satisfying to finally learning how to actually use machines in the FabLab and putting in practice the "learn by doing" method.
-I think we could have pushed our limits more and going a bit further, maybe exploring some programming and Arduino, I guess we'll leave time for that in the second Micro Challenge Week.
+I think we could have pushed our limits more and going a bit further, maybe exploring some programming with Arduino, I guess we'll leave time for that in the second Micro Challenge Week.